nyanpasu64/qvgmsplit/README.md

-This is an attempted port of qvgmsplit to meson. so close yet so far.
+This is an attempted port of qvgmsplit to meson.

 - Meson's Qt support is half-baked; all the community effort is pouring into CMake.
 - I get linking errors.
-Either extern "C" is broken, or Meson fails to link CMake targets to each other.
+I think Meson fails to link CMake targets to each other.
+    - `project(vgm-player)` contains `target_link_libraries(${PROJECT_NAME} PRIVATE ${PLAYER_LIBS} vgm-emu vgm-utils)`, but `vgm-emu` isn't being linked.
+    - `vgm-emu` is a private dependency of other libvgm CMake targets.
+If I omit it from qvgmsplit, both libvgm and qvgmsplit link fine in CMake (qvgmsplit arguably shouldn't), but both libvgm and qvgmsplit fail to link in Meson (libvgm arguably should):

 ```
 [1/1] Linking target qvgmsplit